-The following describes the general information required on the BMP inspection form:
+The following describes the general information required on the SMF inspection form:

-- "Owner": BCC; - "Facility ID #": This is the facility identification # as identified on the IDDE & Post-Construction Stormwater Facility Map (incorporated by reference); - "Inspection Date": The date the inspection is taking place; - "As-Built Plans Available": Are the original As-Built plans available for reference?
+- "MS4": BCC; - "SMF ID #": This is the facility identification # as identified on the IDDE & Post-Construction Stormwater Facility Map (incorporated by reference); - "Inspection Date": The date the inspection is taking place; - "As-Built Plans Available": Are the original As-Built plans available for reference?
 Indicate yes or no; - "Date of Last Inspection": The date of the last inspection of the facility.
-This information should be maintained on file and in the BMP inventory database; - "Inspector(s)": The name of the inspector performing the inspection; - Determination if maintenance was required and performed that stemmed from a previous inspection.
+This information should be maintained on file and in the SMF inventory database; - "Inspector Name": The name of the inspector performing the inspection; - Determination if maintenance was required and performed that stemmed from a previous inspection.
 The inspector should be able to obtain and review the previous inspection form.
 During the current inspection, the inspector should be able to determine if previous maintenance items have been addressed; and - Determination if maintenance is needed based on the current inspection.
 Maintenance would typically be required if "Yes" is selected for any of the issues on the form.
-In this case, a BMP Maintenance Follow-up Form should be submitted to the Director of Facilities and Safety.
+In this case, the Director of Facilities or designee should record maintenance completed in the MS4 Tracking spreadsheet.